atterpac/refresh/README.md

 #### Execute Lifecycle
 In order to provide flexibility in your execute calls and project reloads refresh provides two declarations that are required in your execute list

-`"REFRESH"` -> The next execute after `"REFRESH"` will be consider the "main" subprocess to refresh
+`"REFRESH_EXEC"` -> The next execute after `"REFRESH"` will be consider the "main" subprocess to refresh

-`"KILL_STALE"` -> This declaration is replaced with the calls to kill the "main" subprocess, if one is not running this step is ignored
+`"KILL_EXEC"` -> This declaration is replaced with the calls to kill the "main" subprocess, if one is not running this step is ignored

 **THESE ARE REQUIRED INSIDE YOUR EXEC LIST TO PROPERLY FUNCTION**